Black Gun Metal Laser Engraved Khandas & wording Golden Temple Sikh Singh Khalsa Kara Bangle Kada J9 - Sikh Bracelet

 The kara is to constantly remind the Sikh disciple to do God's work, a constant reminder of the Sikh's mission on this earth and that he or she must carry out righteous and true deeds and actions, keeping with the advice given by the Guru.
 The Kara is a symbol of unbreakable attachment and commitment to God.
 It is in the shape of a circle which has no beginning and no end, like the eternal nature of God.It is also a symbol of the Sikh brotherhood.
 As the Sikhs' holy text, the GuruGranth Sahib Ji says, "In the tenth month, you were made into a human being, O my merchant friend, and you were given your allotted time to perform good deeds."
 Similarly, Bhagat Kabir reminds the Sikh to always keep one's consciousness with God: "With your hands and feet, do all your work, but let your consciousness remain with the Immaculate Lord."

 The basic kara is a simple unadorned steel bracelet, but other forms exist.
 It was historically used like a Knuckle-duster for hand-to-hand combat.
 Battlefield variations include kara with spikes or sharp edges.
 Sikh soldiers of theBritish Indian army would settle disputes by competing in a form of boxing known as loh-musti (lit. iron fist) with a kara on one hand.

 Brilliant finish and very decorative.
 Ideal gift item for loved ones on all occasions.

-Postage discounts will be given to International buyers for multi-buys.
+Postage discounts for multi-buys.

 P.S.
 Colour of item may slightly vary due to camera flash and light conditions.
 Some kara may have negligible small black grinding mark on the kara joint.
 This is always seen on all karas as most of the Kara making/shaping work is done by hands.
 However, this do not affect the quality/look of kara.